American great Williams 'evolving away' from tennis

 Last updated on .From the section Tennis

-Serena Williams, the 23-time Grand Slam singles champion and one of tennis' greatest players, has spoken about retirement - saying she is "evolving away" from the sport after the US Open.
+Serena Williams has suggested she is set to retire from tennis, saying she will be "evolving away" from the sport after the US Open.

-Writing for Vogue, the American said she is moving towards "other things that are important to me", adding she does not like the word "retirement".
+Writing for Vogue, the American 23-time Grand Slam singles champion said she is moving towards "other things that are important to me", adding she does not like the word "retirement".

 In an accompanying Instagram post, she wrote that "the countdown has begun".